Tynwald Day: Participants

 Midsummer Courts were sometimes presided over personally by the Lords of Mann, but more often by his representatives, including for example in 1610 the co-vicars general Sir's William Crow and Sir William Norris, whose clerks included the Standish's.
 Sir William Crow and Sir William Norris also wrote the first actual written Manx 'Book of Spiritual Laws' by documenting from the oral traditions - as documented in the book by A.W.
-Moore, 1900, "The Ecclesiastical Records of 1610 mention the Book of Spiritual Laws late delivered in by the vicars-general, (Sir William Norris and Sir William Crow); and, in 1680, John Harrison, vicar-general, stated to Bishop Bridgman that Sir William Norris and Sir William Crow had received them orally from their immediate predecessor, Sir Henry Gale, and transcribed them at the request of John Ireland, Lieut.-Governor, on behalf of "William, Earl of Derby".
-Sir William Crow is listed as the, 'Official', for the 1610 Tynwald held.
-Interestingly, sir William Crow was receiving rent checks from Fortune Playhouse, London, as documented in the paers held by Royal Shakespeare Society, 'Henslowe-Alleyn Diaries and Manuscripts' - the second ship behind Maylower was also named, 'Fortune' and Fortune Playhouse was burned to the ground under suspicious circumstances when the ship, Fortune, set sail for the colonies iin 1621.
+Moore, 1900, "The Ecclesiastical Records" of 1610 mention the Book of Spiritual Laws late delivered in by the vicars-general, (Sir William Norris and Sir William Crow); and, in 1680, John Harrison, vicar-general, stated to Bishop Bridgman that Sir William Norris and Sir William Crow had received them orally from their immediate predecessor, Sir Henry Gale, and transcribed them at the request of John Ireland, Lieut.-Governor, on behalf of "William, Earl of Derby".
+Sir William Crow is listed as the 'Official' for the 1610 Tynwald held.
+Interestingly, sir William Crow was receiving rent checks from Fortune Playhouse, London, as documented in the papers held by Royal Shakespeare Society, 'Henslowe-Alleyn Diaries and Manuscripts' - the second ship behind Mayflower was also named 'Fortune' and Fortune Playhouse was burned to the ground under suspicious circumstances when the ship, Fortune, set sail for the colonies in 1621.
 John Crow is listed in the 3RD CHARTER for VIRGINIA - with 100 of his associates - and John and a William Crow and Myles Standish documented together in deeds, records and books.
 The Lords of Mann were often British aristocrats or monarchs who were not resident in the island and these two vicar's general during their joint-assignment seem to have run the isle for their absent landlords.
 After the Duke of Atholl presided in 1736, over two centuries passed before a Lord of Mann participated in Tynwald Day ceremonies.
 George VI presided in 1946; his successor Elizabeth II presided in 1979 (the millennial anniversary of Tynwald's establishment) and again in 2003.
 Occasionally another member of the Royal Family may preside, as Prince Edward did in 1986, and the Prince of Wales did in 2000.
 Princess Anne did so in 2021.